Endometriosis – Diagnosis, Symptoms, and Treatment

 What is Endometriosis?

-Endometriosis occurs when endometrial cells grow in areas outside of the endometrium, such as the ovaries, fallopian tubes, or other pelvic regions.
-This ectopic endometrial tissue promotes an inflammatory response that produces the clinical features of the disease.
-The condition likely occurs due to various factors such as abnormal immunity, alerted hormone signaling, and genetics.
+Endometriosis occurs when endometrial cells grow in areas other than the inner uterus, such as the ovaries, fallopian tubes, or other pelvic regions.
+This endometrial tissue promotes an inflammatory response that leads to the signs and symptoms of the disease.

-Women are normally affected during their childbearing years and develop pain in the pelvic region, menstrual cramps (dysmenorrhea), and pain with sexual intercourse (dyspareunia).
-Other features include infertility and an ovarian mass, which is typically felt on physical examination.
+Women are normally affected during their childbearing years.
+Developing pain in the pelvic region, menstrual cramps (dysmenorrhea), and pain with sexual intercourse (dyspareunia).
+More severe complications include infertility and an ovarian mass, which is typically felt on physical examination.
 Individuals may experience gastrointestinal or urinary symptoms if ectopic endometrial tissue is next to the bladder or rectum.

-The disorder is occasionally asymptomatic and found incidentally during imaging such as pelvic ultrasound.
+The disorder is occasionally asymptomatic and found incidentally on imaging such as pelvic ultrasound or CT scan.
 It is associated with a higher risk of pregnancy complications and certain ovarian cancers.

 What Causes Endometriosis?